Actively Recruiting

 • Solitary lumbar 5 fracture

-• Inability to wear an orthosis due to reasons such as BMI over 35, thoraco-abdominal wounds where the orthosis contacts the body, or severe spine deformities like scoliosis or kyphosis/lordosis that cause pain or prevent orthosis use
+• Unable to wear an orthosis due to BMI over 35, thoraco-abdominal wounds, or severe pre-existing spine deformities such as scoliosis or severe kyphosis/lordosis

 AI-Screening